clustermin/fastcron/src/content/blog/repeat-cronjob.md

 This will reduce the load on servers running unnecessary tasks when there is no need for repetition.

-To enable this on your cronjob, at the section `Failures, retry, and repeat`, update the field `Repeat if contains` and `Repeat up to`.
+To enable this on your cronjob, in the section `Failures, retry, and repeat`, update the field `Repeat if contains` and `Repeat up to`.
 ![Repeat cronjob](/screenshots/repeat.png)

 This will increase the daily execution number of the cronjob.